Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

 Their conversation is interrupted by Emil Breton (William Finley), Danielle's former husband, who tries to take her away with him.
 An embarrassed Danielle refuses to go and makes a scene.
 Phillip has a waiter escort her ex out of the restaurant and offers to take her home.

 Danielle says she lives on Staten Island.
 "Staten Island?
 I thought you said you lived in New York?"
 Phillip asks.
-When she asks in return, "isn't Staten Island in New York?"
-Phillip's response is "I guess it is."
+When she responds, "isn't Staten Island in New York?"
+Phillip says, "I guess it is."

 On the ferry to the outer borough, Phillip kisses Danielle after she tells him she hasn't been close to anyone since her sister left.
 They arrive at her apartment complex in the wee small hours of the morning.